 – the absence of an initially planned expiry date for the stamps: before 1967 commemorative stamps were valid for the year of issue and for the following, while definitive stamps did not have this limitation.

 In the list below, only the Definitive Series fulfilling the two above criteria are mentioned.
 There are also other series that were printed in higher quantities than the average commemorative stamps, hence a wider use, nevertheless they are not Definitive Series.
-In particular, the number of printed copies was decided at the moment of issue and there were no subsequent re-prints: these so-called semi-ordinary stamps are listed among the commemorative stamps.
+In particular, the number of printed copies was decided at the moment of issue and there were no subsequent re-prints: sometimes catalogues refer to these stamps as “semi-ordinary stamps”; in this website they are listed among the commemorative stamps.

 – Italy at Work (Italia al Lavoro),